 The ACF plot shows the correlation coefficients between the time series and its lagged values, in this case a geometric decay.
 The PACF plot shows a sharp drop after the first lag, indicating an AR(1) process as only the first lag crosses the 95% confidence interval (dashed blue line).

 Even though the geometric decay in the ACF indicates that the time series is non-stationary, we also test for this.
 To do so we use the augmented Dickey-fuller test, which tests for a unit root under its null-hypothesis.
-It gives us a p-value of 0.4653 which indicates that we can reject the hypothesis at a significance level of 5%.
+It gives us a p-value of 0.4653, which indicates that we cannot reject the hypothesis at a significance level of 5%.

 We therefore conclude that our time-series is a non-stationary process, which is not much of a surprise since we were working with absolute data up to now.